16. Debugging

 2TypeError: unsupported operand type(s) for +: 'int' and 'str'

-• However, sometimes we can have an issue caused by types that does not generate an error message
+• Sometimes a type-related issue does not generate an error message

 • Consider the inconsistent function defined in the following example